 A brief video on the illusion-of-truth effect from the science group Veritasium brings the concept to life.

 Daniel Kahneman’s Thinking, Fast and Slow goes into much more depth on cognitive ease and ranks as one of my favorite resources on mental processes because it offers practical tips on how to guard against the mental glitches and biases that lead us astray.

-But not everyone will be on guard against the effects of repetition, which is where focus becomes essential for changemakers.
+But not everyone will be on guard against the effects of repetition, which is why focus becomes essential for changemakers.

 Why focus matters

 C.S.
 Penn reminded me in one of his recent weekly newsletters of a wonderful phrase used by Seth Godin: the obligation of the weird.
-(In this context, weird means outside the current social norm, or not what most people and mass markets are doing.)
+(In this context, weird means outside the current social norm — that is, not what most people and mass markets are doing.)
 The obligation of the weird means that whatever you want to see more of, you must support in substantial, tangible ways, and conversely, if you want to see less of something, stop repeating what they say or do.
 To me, the obligation of the weird is all about focus.

 “If you want more operas to get written then you better go buy all the new operas that are available on dvd or cd; because if you don’t buy them no more of them are going to get made.
 If you read about something on boing boing that seems to appeal to your tribe, that someone’s written a great short story about unicorns and you’re into unicorns or someone has come up with a piece of furniture that’s also a drum set and you’re fascinated by it, you have an obligation to buy it right now.
 Because if you don’t and you’re one of the few members of this weird tribe, don’t expect that the world is going to make more stuff for your tribe. …